MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/microsoft-search-us-government-environments.md

 |Result types|	Yes|	Next+|	Next+|	Next+|
 |Verticals|	Yes|	Next+|	Next+|	Next+|

-"Next" = the next wave of features we are currently working on and will be shipping soon "Next+" = the wave after that
+"Next" = the next wave of features we are currently working on and will be shipping soon<br/>
+"Next+" = the wave after that

 In response to the unique, evolving requirements of the United States public sector, Microsoft has created Office 365 US Government plans (or Office 365 Government).
 For service descriptions and features overview specific to these environments, see [Office 365 Government](/office365/servicedescriptions/office-365-platform-service-description/office-365-us-government/office-365-us-government).